-Now that you know where your book would be located, look over Amazon’s top 100 books in that category.
+Now that you know where your book will be located, look over Amazon’s top 100 books in that category.
 These books will be your competition, so you need to study them.

 Start by looking at the top ten.
-You’ll want to write down how many pages long each book is as well as the price.
+You’ll want to write down how many pages each book is as well as the price.
 Pricing and length both have a direct impact on your sales number.
 After all, many readers don’t want to pay £9.99 for a 15-page eBook.

 The only exception to this rule is if you’re publishing an eBook within a very narrow niche with little competition.
 In that case, you may be able to write a short eBook and still charge more for that content.

 the top books in your category.
 Begin with the 5-star and 4-star reviews.
 This

 Don’t skip the negative reviews when reading.
-Often, the negative reviews can show you what writing mistakes to avoid and how to reach your audience more effectively than other authors do.
+Often, negative reviews can show you what writing mistakes to avoid and how to reach your audience more effectively than other authors do.

 Look at the covers of the best-selling books.
 Observe the colours that are used most frequently.
 What images are on the covers?
 What style fonts are most common?
 Do you see serious fonts that make the book seem authoritative?
 Do you see playful fonts that encourage creativity?
 Answering these questions will help you later when you’re ready to design your cover.

 Remember, researching before you write and publish your Kindle book is important.
 When you know what the market expects, you can deliver a product that’s perfect for